 Participation is completely voluntary and without extra charge.
-To take full advantage of the program, you are encouraged to enroll within the first 12 weeks of Pregnancy.
+To take full advantage of the program, you are encouraged to enroll within the first trimester of Pregnancy.
 You can enroll any time, up to your 34th week.
-To enroll, call the toll-free number on the back of your ID card.
+To enroll, call the number on the back of your ID card

-As a program participant, you can call any time, 24 hours a day, seven days a week, with any questions or concerns you might have.
+As a program participant, you can always call your nurse with any questions or concerns you might have.